 ERIKO (Erica) JIMBO, originally from Japan, earned her BFA in Dance from North Carolina School of the Arts.
 Since then, she has danced professionally with several different companies, productions, and choreographers, all over the globe.
 She loves exploring and broadening her knowledge of movement and skills by challenging herself to new fields and expanding her idea of movement is and where it can come from.
 She has a background in modern/contemporary, aerial silks, lyra, and harness work, wushu, Capoeira, hip hop, house, waacking, vogue, breakin, African, swing, hustle, and more.
 She joined Pilobolus Dance Theater in 2009 as a full time touring company member, creating, performing and teaching for over 5 years, and also started performing their evening-length show of “Shadowland,” in 2015.
 She currently also performs with Fuerza Bruta, an off broadway show in NYC, with Ephrat Asherie Dance, and with MAWU (2007), as a co-founder, collaborator and performer.
 Jimbo looks forward to continue exploring the world through the performing arts. www.erikojimbo.com Photo by Michel Leroy

 Julianne Harper was born and raised in Dallas, Texas.
 Since graduating from the University of North Carolina School of the Arts with a BFA in Contemporary Dance, Julianne has trained and performed internationally in various types of dance forms, her favorite being tap.
 She has had the honor of dancing with Gregory Hines and tapping for the premiere of his film Bojangles, as well as being selected for the casting bank of STOMP and Cirque du Soleil.
 She currently performs, choreographs, and directs various projects for dance and theater companies around the state.
-Julianne also teaches for Dancing Classrooms, a social development program for 5th grade utilizing ballroom dance, as well as tap and jazz classes for UNCSA.
-Playing the drums and learning how to Balinese dance also keeps her busy in the Camel City.
+Julianne teaches at UNCSA and Paz Studios, where you can find her After Hours Dance Camp.
+Playing the drums, organizing On Site/In Sight, and learning how to Balinese dance also keeps her busy in the Camel City.
 Photo by Haydee Thompson

 Thank you to our sponsors and community partners!